stouch/docs/getting-started/introduction.md

 ### Directus Marketplace

-Coming in early 2019, this will be a library of extensions available for Directus.
+Coming in 2019, this will be a library of extensions available for Directus.
 Eventually we plan on opening this up to community submissions and allowing monetization — but initially it will showcase free extensions created by our core team.